 - Check your tax withholding, which is located in your W-4 information.
 Although this money normally comes back in your tax refund each spring, these are small increments of money that could have been placed in investments or a savings account.
 While it may be great to get a large refund check each spring, you’ve allowed your money to be tied up without earning interest for a full year.
 Your MCCS Installation’s Personal Financial Management specialist can help you determine if you’re withholding more than necessary.

 - Visit your installation library.
 Did you know many popular magazines and e-books can be accessed at no cost through the digital library program?
 RBdigital Magazines offers digital versions of more than 290 magazines, U.S. Major Dailies provides full-text same day access to five major U.S. newspapers, and Mango Languages is a digital language learning program with courses in more than 70 different foreign languages.
-All are available through the Marine Corps library website.
+All are available through the Marine Corps library.
+Learn more at your installation library.

 - Ask about a military discount.
 Many major stores, such as Home Depot, Lowes, and even major cell providers offer a military discount.
 It never hurts to ask.